garden-io/garden/docs/using-garden/configuration-files.md

       LOG_LEVEL: ${var.log-level}
 ```

-For a full reference of keys that are available in template strings, please look at the
+For a full reference of the keys available in template strings, please look at the
 [Template Strings Reference](../reference/template-strings.md).

 ### Conditionals

-You can do conditional statements in template strings, using the `||` operator.
+You can use conditional expressions in template strings, using the `||` operator.
 For example:

 ```yaml
   # ...